A series of columns on how to stay as fit as possible as long as possible.

 Fit for Life I: Squaring the Geriatric Curve.
 As you age your overall health and fitness would decline at an accelerating rate if you didn't exercise consistently.
 The more you exercise all aspects of fitness - cardio, strength, flexibility, balance and weight-bearing - the slower you lose fitness.
 Flattening the geriatric curve means staying as fit as possible and then dropping dead.

 Fit for Life II: How Athletically Mature Are You?
 Athletic Maturity gauges your overall fitness and maturity as an athlete.
-The more mature you are the better you are slowing the physiological aging process despite chronologically aging.
-Take the quiz to gauge your Athletic Maturity
+The more mature you are the more you are slowing the physiological aging process despite chronologically aging.
+Take the quiz in this column to gauge your Athletic Maturity

 Fit for Life III: Improving Your Athletic Maturity.
 Five ways to improve your Athletic Maturity.